Home » Muffins » Pineapple and Carrot Muffins

 These pineapple and carrot muffins are chewy, moist, crunchy and super flavourful!
 They are filled with pecans, coconut, carrots and pineapple with whole-wheat flour, cinnamon and nutmeg.
 These muffins are best enjoyed the day of to obtain that chewiness, although they will last 3 days.

-* Make sure to read the entire blog post.
+* For best results, read the entire article.
 Every step matters, and I’ll provide helpful tips along the way!

 Pineapple Carrot Muffins